 You don’t buy an entrance ticket for the “museum” per se, but book a place on one of the different workshops offered.

-The shop, however, is open to the public and has a wide-range of (BO-YO) chocolate products to buy: pralines, bars, flavoured dragées, cake decorations etc. Even chocolate-themed t-shirts and cuddly toys.
+The shop, however, is open to the public and had a wide-range of (BO-YO) chocolate products to buy on my visit: pralines, bars, flavoured dragées, cake decorations etc. Even chocolate-themed t-shirts and cuddly toys.

 (Booking service provided by Tiqets.com*, who I am an affiliate of)

-The experience feels like a strong option for families.
-The only tricky part for kids would be pouring the chocolate into the mould, and the guide took care of that for those too young to manage on their own.
+A potentially tricky part for children would be pouring the chocolate into the mould, but the guide took care of that for those too young to manage on their own.

 Other chocolate-flavoured options in Vienna:

 - The Schokomuseum attached to the production facilities of Confiserie Heindl in the 23rd district.
-They have English-language guided tours, for example
+They have English-language guided tours, for example, at the time of writing

 - Chocolate cake is very much a thing here, particularly in the form of Sachertorte.
 Try the Café-Konditoreien for cakes and specialist creations that also typically include chocolates